psecio/fortify/README.md

 Fortify: Unified Authentication & Authorization Interface
 ===========================

-The aim of Fortify is to provide a single, simple interfact for handling authentication and authorization needs.
+The aim of Fortify is to provide a single, simple interface for handling authentication and authorization needs.

 Installation